Montandalar/ScaleImpTcl/README.md

 tell you your build succeeded or if you were missing prerequisites.

 #### Linux
+Note that since Tk has no support for Wayland built in, you will need xwayland to run ScaleImp under wayland.

 ##### Through make install / unsupported distros
 Running `sudo make install` should install ScaleImp just fine as long as you